walczakw/p1-brilliant-vision/docs/testing/VALIDATOR-TESTING.md

 ---

 ## Performance
-The performance was tested using 'Lighthouse validator' in Google Chrome Dev Tools.
+The performance was tested using 'Lighthouse validator' in Google Chrome Dev Tools in 'Incognito' mode.

 ### __Mobile__